gergap/source-id/README.md

 How and where the script fetches the sources from is up to the script.
-Smart scripts should cache the files that are fetched, avoiding fetching them again over and over again.
+Smart scripts should cache the files that are fetched, avoiding fetching them over and over again.
 The cache location is also defined by the script.

 **Exit codes**: The script must return an exit code of 0 (EXIT\_SUCCESS) to indicate successful fetching.
 All other exit codes are interpreted as FAILURE.

 **Cache filename**: The script must output the filename of the locally cached file to stdout.
-GDB reads this filename in opens this file.
+GDB reads this filename and opens this file.
 Note: Don't output anything else to stdout to make this working.
 Print any errors to stderr.

-If invoking the script fails, the script returns an non-zero exit code or opening the file returned by the script fails, GDB will fall back to it's normal source_open routines.
+If invoking the script fails, the script returns an non-zero exit code, or opening the file returned by the script fails, GDB will fall back to it's normal source_open routines.